PlatONnetwork/docs/docs/JsonRpc.md

   - `blockNumber`: `QUANTITY` - block number where this transaction was in.
   - `cumulativeGasUsed `: `QUANTITY ` - The total amount of gas used when this transaction was executed in the block.
   - `gasUsed `: `QUANTITY ` - The amount of gas used by this specific transaction alone.
-  - `contractAddress `: `DATA`, 20 Bytes - The contract address created, if the transaction was a contract creation, otherwise `null`.
+  - `contractAddress `: `DATA`, string - address string in bech32 format - The contract address created, if the transaction was a contract creation, otherwise `null`.
   - `logs`: `Array` - Array of log objects, which this transaction generated.

 ##### Example